dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T638: Moving beyond vengeance promotes compassion in justice.
+### T638: Move beyond 'an eye for an eye' to compassionate justice.

 |Support|
 |---|